 What are pharmaceutical colors or dyes?
 Pharmaceutical dyes are colors, colorants, or coloring compounds that impart color to various pharmaceutical products, including tablets, capsules, pills, ointments, and syrups.
 They are used to determine dyes and pigments for the pharmaceutical industry.

-Coloring compounds are dyes and pigments that are particularly important colorants in pharmaceutical product applications.
-They ensure uniformity without compromising product quality and efficacy.
+Coloring compounds are dyes and pigments that are particularly important colorants in pharmaceutical product applications, ensuring uniformity without any compromise in product quality and efficacy.

 There are various reasons why pharmaceutical dyes or coloring agents are added to medicines, including but not limited to improved visual appearance of products, proper identification of drugs, and enhanced branding & marketing.
 The following are some of the top reasons why colors are added to medicines or pharmaceutical dosage forms: